Raphael-Boichot/The-TinyGB-Printer/README.md

 **Troubleshooting**
 - Last image is not written, unreadable or in BMP format ?
 You've probably switched the device off while the led was still on or you forgot to tear paper with the pushbutton in tear mode.
 - Last batch of images is incomplete (empty folder or just first images recorded with a multi-print) ?
 The batteries are out of juice, recharge them.
+- Your PNg images are sometimes incomplete when you compile the code by yourself ?
+RTFM.

 ## 100% compatibie with all known games using the Game Boy Printer